Botox and Dysport Injections

 Are there any Safety concerns with Botox treatment?

 Botox has been used therapeutically since 1980 for more than 23 years to treat a variety of medical conditions.
 Dysport has been in use for over 20 years.
 Botox and Dysport are now approved in more than 75 countries.
 Botox and Dysport both remain one of the most widely researched medicines in the world for their therapeutic use.

 Important information on Botox and Dysport

 You should not be treated if you have an infection at the site of injection or are hypersensitive to any of the ingredients.
 Serious allergic reactions and cardiac events have been rarely reported with high dosage of Botox or Dysport injection.
-Dr. Shafa has been injecting Botox and latter Dysport every single day since 1986.
-She admits that she has never experienced any significant unwanted or side effect however after any treatment if you think you are having an allergic reaction or other unusual symptoms, such as difficulty swallowing, speaking, or breathing, call Dr, Shafa on her cell phone immediately.
+Dr. Shafa has been injecting Botox and later Dysport every single day since 1986.
+She admits that she has never experienced any significant unwanted side effects, however; after any treatment if you think you are having an allergic reaction or other unusual symptoms, such as difficulty swallowing, speaking, or breathing, call Dr, Shafa on her cell phone immediately.

 Side effects include possible discomfort, bleeding and later bruising at the site of injection.
 Non-underarm sweating, infection, sore throat, flu, headache, fever, neck or back pain, itching and anxiety has been reported.
 Patients with certain neuromuscular disorders such as ALS, myasthenia gravis, or Lambert-Eaton syndrome may be at an increased risk of serious side effects.